gitluin/sara/README.md

  * buttonpress doesn't draw focus to new monitors, and sometimes not to new windows, but unsure when.
  * Bar doesn't always draw immediately on xinit.
  * Because of how updatefocus() works, floating clients still get obscured. should adjust stacking behavior to address this.
- * Move windows out from underneath the bar area if they overlap with it

 To Do
 ----